 - The patient’s perspective: This includes healthcare costs that are billed to the patient, together with personal transport costs and indirect costs such as time off work and payment for childcare.

-- The health system perspective: As well as billed costs, these include overhead costs for the running of the health facility, building costs, overhead costs, staff costs and so on.
+- The health system perspective: As well as billed costs, these include overhead costs for the running of the health facility, building costs, staff costs and so on.

 - The “global” (overall) perspective: This takes into account all costs, including the cost to the economy from lost labour productivity.

 Clinicians do not need to be able to do a costing, but it is useful to understand that different cost items are important to different role players, including the patient.

 The perspective of costing refers to whose money is being spent.